-Bora Bora, Polynesia Date started: 1998 Date of completion: 2006
+Bora Bora, Polynesia Date started: 1998

-Overseas Lands of French Polynesia Area: 4 167 sq km Coastline: 2 525 km Population: 280 026 (July 2014 est.) GDP: USD 5.65 billion (2006 est.) The InterContinental Bora Bora Resort and Thalasso Spa is located on the eastern coast of Bora Bora, French Polynesia.
+Overseas Lands of French Polynesia

+Population: 280 026 (July 2014 est.) GDP: USD 5.65 billion (2006 est.) The InterContinental Bora Bora Resort and Thalasso Spa is located on the eastern coast of Bora Bora, French Polynesia.
 Expensive oil imports and high electricity prices of about USD 0.48 per kWh, one of the most expensive in the world, constrained the hotel's profitability.
 With 83 large villas, conventional air conditioning systems, using imported fossil fuels, would have been expensive and would have released high levels of greenhouse gases.
-As an alternative, it was decided to install a seawater air conditioning system (in place of conventional air conditioning systems).
+As an alternative, a seawater air conditioning system (to replace conventional air conditioning systems) was installed.